 Like polenta, farinata can be served as a base for a rich and flavorful sauce.
 Here are a few delicious combinations:

-- Serve with your favourite tomato sauce
+- Serve with your favorite tomato sauce

 - Oven baked ratatouille